-- S Scan
+- Scan

-- Q Question
+- Question

-- R Read
+- Learn (making notes)

-- R Remember
+- Test Yourself

-- R Read Again
+- Learn Again

 Scan

 - Scan the headings, bold print and parts underlined from class. - This is a reminder about the material that is to be studied. - This gets the brain focused on the task.